George II Rákóczi: Depositions and reinstatements

 On 3 November 1657, at the command of the Ottoman Empire (to which Transylvania was tributary), the Diet deposed him for undertaking an unauthorized war and replaced him by Francis Rhédey.
 But in January 1658 he was reinstated by a new session of the Diet at Medgyes.
 Again he was deposed by the Turkish Grand Vizier, and again reinstated as if nothing had happened.

 War with the Ottomans

-Finally the Turks invaded Transylvania, and Rákóczi died at Nagyvárad of wounds received at the battle of Gilău (May 1660).
+Finally the Turks invaded Transylvania, and Rákóczi died at Nagyvárad of wounds received at the battle of Gyalu (May 1660).